 In the days following a Miami traffic accident, your idea of what happened may change or grow fuzzy.
 You might mix up details or forget things.
 It’s important to phone the police after an accident to receive an accurate write-up of the event.
 The officer will write down the names and contact information of everyone involved, including any eyewitnesses.
+You also need to speak with a Miami car accident law firm as soon as possible.

 He or she will also record facts such as which direction both vehicles were heading, how fast they were going, and how the crash happened.
 A police report can be a great asset to anyone trying to file a personal injury claim or reach a settlement with an insurance company.
 Here are the steps for getting a copy of your car accident report in Florida: